cs-uob/COMS20012/docs/labs/lab 5.md

 an offset (i.e. `ptr[1]`.
 Stare at the code and try and read it.
 Check that it roughly makes sense and that you can follow it!

-It's **really** important you don't beat yourself up if this is confusing for you: this is tricky, but the more you do it the easier it will get.
  Try and work line by line and check your understanding.
 You *do not* need to understand *everything*, but you need to have a high level gist of what is going on, even if that is just at the level of *"it's doing something with whatever is in that pointer then calling `strcmp` with these arguments"*.
-Ask questions!
-I still have to blink a few times whenever I stare at this stuff.

 #### Question 5